Study in Ayurveda-Medicine (Part 1 + 2)

 - Five elements (panca-mahabhuta)

-- Nature of the human being: Differentiation of body, mind and spirit
+- Nature of the human being: Differentiation of body, mind and soul

 - Introduction to the anatomy and physiology of Ayurveda